forderud/ComSamples/README.md

   - [`[unique]`](https://learn.microsoft.com/nb-no/windows/win32/midl/unique): Can be NULL, change to/from NULL but not aliased.
   - [`[ptr]`](https://learn.microsoft.com/nb-no/windows/win32/midl/ptr): Can be NULL, change to/from NULL and be aliased.
   - `[pointer_default()]`]: Set semantics for nested pointers.
 [Defaults to `unique`](https://learn.microsoft.com/nb-no/windows/win32/com/anatomy-of-an-idl-file) unless specified.

+### Security
+Most security settings for a COM server can be configured through [AppID](https://learn.microsoft.com/en-us/windows/win32/com/appid-key) registry entries.
+The [COM Elevation Moniker](https://learn.microsoft.com/en-us/windows/win32/com/the-com-elevation-moniker) can furthermore be used to request startup of a COM server in an elevated process.
+See the [RunInSandbox](https://github.com/forderud/RunInSandbox) project for how to configure security sandboxing and elevation with COM.

 ### Custom marshaling
 Windows includes an in-built "automation" marshaler (oleaut32.dll) for propagating IPC calls between processes.
 This is sufficient for most projects, but it's also possible to customize IPC marshaling by implementing the [`IMarshal`](https://learn.microsoft.com/nb-no/windows/win32/api/objidl/nn-objidl-imarshal) interface.
 The [SharedMemMarshal](https://github.com/forderud/SharedMemMarshal) project demonstrates how a custom marshaler can utilize shared memory to avoid copying overhead when passing large amounts of data between processes.